nithinkurian/firmware/readme.txt

 fault handling/ handlers
 targets in sconstruct
 custom rtos
+x86 version of rtos

-task create apis to be created and used osal should be added osal.h idle task to be moved inside, may be weak, config to enable need to add support for make continue m3m4 target dll
+task create apis to be created and used idle task to be moved inside, may be weak, config to enable continue m3m4 debug -> semi , release : merge targets need to add support for make target dll

 freertos
+osal should be added osal.h
 timer
 UART
 I2C